 We have compiled here a few evidence-based activities and interventions to promote well-being.
 We have specifically selected those that are most closely related to our research on various aspects of human flourishing including happiness and life satisfaction, mental and physical health, meaning and purpose, character and virtue, and close social relationships, as well as activities related to our research on pathways to human flourishing such as religious community, family, work, and education.
 The interventions and activities here are focused on those that individuals can implement themselves.
 There is of course a much broader literature on interventions requiring special resources, trained therapists or health care providers, or which may require significant expense.
 The interventions described here constitute activities or easy-to-access books or resources that evidence suggests contribute to various aspects of human flourishing.
-We have organized these into four sections: (1) Cognitive Well-Being Interventions, (2) Behavioral Well-Being Interventions and Activities, (3) Relational and Institutional Well-Being Activities, and (4) Interventions for Difficult Situations and Experiences.
+We have organized these into four sections: (1) Cognitive Well-Being Interventions, (2) Behavioral Well-Being Interventions and Activities, (3) Relational and Institutional Well-Being Activities, and (4) Interventions for Psychological Distress.

 (1) Cognitive Well-Being Interventions

 Savoring and Recognizing the Good

 Imagining One’s Best Possible Self